canonical/pebble/docs/reference/identities.md

 # Identities

-Pebble has the concept of named "identities", which lets administrators allow additional users to access the [API](../explanation/api-and-clients.md).
+Pebble has the concept of named "identities", which lets administrators manage users' access to the [API](../explanation/api-and-clients.md).

 Each identity has a name, an access level, and an authentication type with type-specific configuration.
 Admins use the identities CLI commands to [manage identities](../how-to/manage-identities.md), and the identity configuration is persisted to disk.